118 North Clark, Room 212

 Established through Board Resolution, the Citizen's Advisory Sub-Committee on Law Enforcement, comprised of members of the legal, academic, social and public policy-making communities.
 This panel contributed numerous hours examining the county's fragmented

 criminal justice database, jail construction and operations, and other aspects of the criminal justice system both in the county and statewide.

-- Introduced numerous measures designed to instill fiscal reform.
-These measures included ordinances demanding truth-in-budgeting, fixed sum construction contracts on projects involving new structures that preclude expensive change orders, an end to
+Introduced numerous measures designed to instill fiscal reform.
+These measures included ordinances demanding truth-in-budgeting, fixed sum construction contracts on projects involving new structures that preclude expensive change orders, an end to no-bid

 For a more extensive biography of Treasurer Maria Pappas, click here.